fraboeni/fraboeni.github.io/_pages/about.md

 If you are interested in the activities of the *PrivML* research group I am building up, check out the tab [Research Group](https://fraboeni.github.io/research_group/).

+Also, we are currently *hiring*.
+If you are looking for a *full-time PhD position* in the area of Differential Privacy and Machine Learning, please get in touch with me.